-On both the FR 2900 and the CALL, accounts which the reporting institution routinely maintains with sufficient balances at other depository institutions become overdrawn, such negative balances should be regarded as having zero balances when computing "Due From" totals.
+On both the FR 2900 and the CALL, if accounts which the reporting institution routinely maintains at other depository institutions become overdrawn, such negative balances should be regarded as having zero balances when computing "due from" totals.
 However, overdrafts in accounts at another depository institution that are not routinely maintained with sufficient funds, or where funds are remitted by the reporting institution only when it has been advised that checks have been presented, are considered to be other demand deposits on the FR 2900 and included in item A1c.
-Such balances are considered "Other Borrowed Money" on the CALL and reported in item 16 on Schedule RC.
+Such balances are considered "other borrowed money" on the CALL and reported in item 4c on Schedule RAL.